samtools/htsjdk/README.md

 Please see example as follows:
 - htsjdk.samtools.example.PrintReadsExample: How to open a SAM reader and writer.
 - htsjdk.variant.example.PrintVariantsExample: How to open a VariantContextReader and writer.
-- htsjdk.tribble.example.CountRecords: How to open a "Feature" file, currently VCF, BED, and GFF3 records.
+- htsjdk.tribble.example.CountRecords: How to open a "Feature" file, currently the example can only open BED files.